phamcongthuy/challenge/_live/süprseed-inc.md

 link_volunteer: www.suprmarkt.la/give
 link_donate: www.suprmarkt.la/give
 organization_activity: >-
-  SÃœPRMARKT brings affordable organic produce to the people and places that need it most in a weekly pop-up grocery + subscription service which accepts EBT and educates to create a culture of health.
+  SÜPRMARKT brings affordable organic produce to the people and places that need it most in a weekly pop-up grocery + subscription service which accepts EBT and educates to create a culture of health.
 project_proposal_description: >-
-  SÃœPRMARKT has served up 1200+ cases of food since starting in 2016 and seeks to expand its operations by opening a 6 day a week location, serving organics to 1000 customers per week, and providing the community with engaging screenings, workshops, events, and giveaways which make transitioning to
+  SÜPRMARKT has served up 1200+ cases of food since starting in 2016 and seeks to expand its operations by opening a 6 day a week location, serving organics to 1000 customers per week, and providing the community with engaging screenings, workshops, events, and giveaways which make transitioning to